When it comes to building applications for web and native platforms, React has emerged as one of the most popular JavaScript libraries.

 5. Easier Refactoring

-TypeScript makes easy renaming of the variables and functions in a large codebase by automatically updating references to those variables or functions.
+TypeScript makes it easy to rename the variables and functions in a large codebase by automatically updating references to those variables or functions.

 6. Code Documentation

-Typescript allows developers to make their code with JSDoc comments.
+Typescript allows developers to create their own code with JSDoc comments.
 This makes it easier for the developers to understand the code and collaborate on projects.

 7. Improved Scalability